 Our donors rightly demand results, backed by hard evidence.
 Hand in Hand produces regular reports – in-house and across the network – to measure and monitor progress.
-We also fund independent, third-party reviews of our programs.
+We also fund independent, third-party reviews of our programmes.

 Review of our work in Afghanistan commissioned by the EU